 When will families be notified about Pre-K placement?

 The Pre-Kindergarten Services office will notify families about Pre-K placement by mid-June if they apply during the first round of application.
 The first application period begins in mid-January and closes May 1.
 Families may continue to apply after that date but they will be in the second round of placement.
-All families who make an application should receive an email or letter advising them of their child’s placement in a Pre-K classroom or placement on a waiting list.
+All families who make an application should receive an email advising them of their child’s placement in a Pre-K classroom, placement on a waiting list, or notification of ineligibility.
 Families should always have an alternate plan of care for their child in the event that Pre-K placement is not available.
 If a child is placed on a waiting list, it is important to notify the Pre-Kindergarten Services office of any change in address or telephone number.

 What is the curriculum used in the Pre-K program?